scanner docs insights pricing sign in

 "How is this different from 1Password or HashiCorp Vault?"

 1Password and HashiCorp Vault store secrets and give them back to you in plaintext when you need them.
 Your application then uses the key directly, meaning it exists in your app's memory, potentially in logs, and definitely in network traffic.
 VaultProof never gives you the key back.
-Instead, it makes the API call for you using the reconstructed key, which only exists in VaultProof's RAM for ~100ms.
+Instead, it makes the API call for you using the reconstructed key, which only exists briefly in VaultProof's memory during the call.
 Your application never touches the raw key after initial storage.

 "What about HIPAA / SOC 2?"

-Enterprise tier with compliance certifications is coming.
+Compliance certifications (SOC 2, HIPAA) are planned but not yet obtained.
 The current architecture (encryption at rest, TLS in transit, audit logging, access controls) is designed with compliance in mind.
-Contact us at team@vaultproof.dev for enterprise inquiries.
+Contact us at team@vaultproof.dev for compliance inquiries.

 "Does VaultProof add latency to my API calls?"